Babylonian Map of the World: The map

-Babylon north of center of the map; parallel lines at the bottom seem to represent the southern marshes, and a curved line coming from the north, northeast appear to represent the Zagros Mountains.
+Babylon is marked north of center; parallel lines at the bottom seem to represent the southern marshes, and a curved line coming from the north-northeast appear to represent the Zagros Mountains.

-There are seven small interior circles at the perimeter areas within the circle, and they appear to represent seven cities.
+There are seven small interior circles within the perimeter of the circle, appearing to represent seven cities.

-Seven or eight triangular sections on the external circle (water perimeter) represent named "regions" (nagu).
+Seven or eight triangular sections outside the water circle represent named "regions" (nagu).

-The description of five of them has survived.
+The descriptions for five of them have survived.